jniebuhr/gaggimate-docs/src/pages/docs/flashing.md

 order: 10
 ---

 The flashing process of your new components is simply done on this website.
-You need to use either Chrome or Firefox for it to work.
+You need to use either Chrome, Edge or Opera (Chromium based browsers) for it to work.
 Simply plug in your devices to USB and press the correct button below.

 **Notice**: When you flash these for the first time you might have to start them in Bootloader mode.
 To do this simply hold the BOOT button while plugging them into USB.